sanginovs/Depth-First-Search-Caveman-Game/README.md

 ```

 In the example above, 4 is a number of rows while 12 is a number of columns in the map.
 "W" means walls
 and "."(dot) means open path.
-This type of input allowed me to use 2-D arrays in my program to depict the map of the cave.
+This type of input allowed me to use 2-D arrays in the implementation
+of my game as the cave map.
 * Files with .gif extension (assets_wall.gif) are gif images that are used by Tkinter library for graphical purposes.